ejngotho1/Plotly/README.md

 Behind the scenes, an iterative process similar to a for loop takes place.
 The anonymous function takes in each integer of the numbers array and doubles it.
 Finally, the variable doubled is an array of integers whose values are twice their original values.

-Try running the code in your browser console and view the results for doubled.
-You should see the following:

-name-of-you-image

 The filter() Method

 Another functional programming technique is the filter() method.
 Like the map() method, it accepts another function as its parameter.
 Like map(), filter() performs an operation on every element in the original array.
 Unlike map(), however, filter() does not necessarily return an array whose length is the same as the original array.

 Let's see what this means in an example.
 Run the following code in your console.
 What does larger return?